 On or before March 1 of the calendar year in which the faculty member intends to apply for promotion, he or she creates a list of names, titles, affiliations, and the bases for the selection of three to five potential reviewers.
+27 c.
+PRC responsibilities

-&lt;sup>21 In special circumstances, candidates may request to use external review for promotion to Associate Professor.
+26 In special circumstances, candidates may request to use external review for promotion to Associate Professor.
 See Recommendation 3 of the April 10, 2009 Report from CFA on the Use of External Review in the Promotions Process.

-&lt;sup>22 Candidates for promotion to Associate Professor, who are requesting use of external review under Promotion and Reappointment Document - November 2014 Page | 68 c.
-PRC responsibilities d.
+Candidates for promotion to Associate Professor, who are requesting use of external review under Promotion and Reappointment Document - October 2015 Page | 82 d.
 Compilation of the final list